Dear exhausted mom striving for homeschool perfection.

 In fact, I had an epiphany and gave up perfection all together!
 Perfection according to others, books, and magazines.
 Perfection that brings comparison.
-Perfection that makes me constantly dissatisfied, constantly upset because things did not go according to my big unrealistic plans I copy from somebody else!
-Yes, this kind of perfection sucks and I’m done with being a perfectionist.
+It’s what makes me constantly dissatisfied, constantly upset because things did not go according to my big unrealistic plans I copy from somebody else!
+Yes, this kind of perfection sucks and I’m will not continue to be a perfectionist.

 I’m not striving for perfection anymore!
-I’m striving for joy, peace, and memories in our homeschool, doing what it is fit for us, at our own pace, withing our own natural abilities.
+I’ll strive for joy, peace, and memories in our homeschool instead, doing what works for us, at our own pace, within our own natural abilities.
 No pressure, no hurries, no comparisons.

-Don’t be fulled by “homeschool perfection” pictures on social media of “perfect homeschool moms” doing the “perfect activities” with their “perfect kids” every day!
+Don’t let the “homeschool perfection” you see in pictures on social media of “perfect homeschool moms” doing the “perfect activities” with their “perfect kids” fool you!